 Novelty Search (Before Filing A Patent)

-novelty search or patentability search is conducted before filing a patent application in the PTO to determine if the invention is novel before the inventor commits the resources necessary to obtain a patent.
+A novelty search, or patentability search, is conducted before filing a patent application with the PTO to determine whether the invention is novel, thereby allowing the inventor to commit the resources necessary to obtain a patent.

 Conducting this search before filing a patent application can help ensure the application won’t be rejected.
 If, during the search, something does qualify as prior art, you can save money by not opting for the already existing idea to be patented, or you can enhance the features of your invention to render it a unique idea.